-The New Zealand Medical Association's policy briefing—Reducing Alcohol-related Harm—recommends a suite of measures to be considered as part of an approach to reducing the harm caused by drinking alcohol.
+The New Zealand Medical Association has released a policy briefing—Reducing Alcohol-related Harm—that recommends a suite of measures to be considered as part of an approach to reducing the harm caused by drinking alcohol.

-Then NZMA Chair Dr Stephen Child said that, while alcohol was responsibly consumed and enjoyed by many of us, well over half a million New Zealanders consumed alcohol in a hazardous way.
+Incoming NZMA Chair Dr Stephen Child says that, while alcohol is responsibly consumed and enjoyed by many of us, well over half a million New Zealanders consume alcohol in a hazardous way.

 The NZMA considers that the government is in the best position to implement the legislative, regulatory and policy measures needed to modify the existing environment and best protect New Zealanders, especially young people, from the health, social and economic harms of alcohol.